kelliwolf17/FInal_Project/README.md

 * There is an assumption of linearity between the dependent and independent variables.
 * It is tough to obtain complex relationships using logistic regression.

 There was no change in model choice between Segment 2 and Segment 3.
-The model stayed the same, but we mis-identified the model we were using.
-In our last project write-up, we inaccurately stated that we used a Linear Regression model, when in fact, we were using a Logistic Regression model.

-As of right now, there is stll some work to do on the model, as it is very basic while still being pretty accurate.
-It would be helpful to specify a random state of 1 to ensure that the same rows are assigned to train and test each set.
-It would also be be helpful to stratify the dataset so we can be sure that the dataset is split proportionally.
-This will be included in the model for the final presentation and submission.
+We initially ran the model with all associated risk factors as features.
+The initial accuracy score was 77.6%.
+We noticed that Blood Pressure and SkinThickness were poor predictors, so we removed those features to re-train the model, thinking it would benefit the model and result in a more accurate model.
+As it turned out, removing these features actually made the model less accurate so we put those features back in.

 The accuracy score compares the actual outcome values from the test set against the model's predicted values and reflects the percentage of predictions that are correct.

-Our current accuracy score is 78.81%, which is pretty good, but we are hoping the additions to the model will help make it more accurate.
+Our current accuracy score is 77.6% which shows that out of the 192 tested subjects, 149 of them were placed accurately into positive (1) or negative (0) for diabetes.
+The confusion matrix is below.
+This shows that:

+109 of the subjects from our test data were predicted to be positive for diabetes and were actually positive.
+29 of the subjects from our test data were predicted to be positive for diabetes, but were actually negative.
+14 of the subjects from our test data were predicted to be negative for diabetes, but were actually positive.
+40 of the subjects from our test data were predicted to be positive diabetes, and were actually negative.

 # Dashboard